World War II reparations

-After World War II, both the Federal Republic and Democratic Republic of Germany were obliged to pay war reparations to the Allied governments, according to the Potsdam Conference.
-Other Axis nations were obliged to pay war reparations according to the Paris Peace Treaties, 1947.
+After World War II, both the Federal Republic and the Democratic Republic of Germany were obliged to pay war reparations to the Allied governments, according to the Potsdam Conference.
+Italian, Romanian, Hungarian, Bulgarian and Finnish reparations were determined in the Paris Peace Treaties.
 Austria was not included in any of these treaties.
+Japan's reparations were determined in the Treaty of San Francisco.

 Payments

 According to the Yalta Conference, no reparations to Allied countries would be paid in money (though that rule was not followed in later agreements).
 Instead, much of the value transferred consisted of German industrial assets as well as forced labour to the Allies.
 The Allied demands were further outlined during the Potsdam Conference.
 Reparations were to be directly paid to the four victor powers (France, United Kingdom, United States, and the Soviet Union); for the countries in the Soviet sphere of influence, the Soviet Union would determine its distribution.
 To coordinate the distribution of the reparations between the victor powers, the Allied Control Council was established.

 The Allies finally agreed for German reparations to be paid in the following forms: